f4exb/sdrangel/Readme.md

 ![SDR Angel banner](doc/img/sdrangel_banner.png)

-**SDRangel** is an Open Source Qt5 / OpenGL 3.0+ (Linux) SDR and signal analyzer frontend to various hardware.
+**SDRangel** is an Open Source Qt5 / OpenGL 3.0+ SDR and signal analyzer frontend to various hardware.

 **Check the discussion group** [here](https://groups.io/g/sdrangel)

-**&#9888; Warning**: Windows distribution is provided as a by product of the Qt toolchain.
-The platform of choice to run SDRangel is definitely Linux.
-You are encouraged to use the group to seek help from other Windows users but the author cannot give help or any support for problems related to running the software on Windows.
-Issues specific to Windows problems opened on Github will be closed systematically.
-Windows distribution may be discontinued in the future.
+**&#9888; Warning**: Windows distribution is discontinued at version 4.0.0.
+This is the last version with a Windows build.

 <h1>Source code</h1>